ORNL/cpp-proposals-pub/layout_padded/layout_padded.md

 where the layout type itself (e.g., `layout_left`) is always a function from `extents` specialization to layout mapping.

-In this version of the paper,
-we interpret the case where the input padding stride is less than the extent to pad as an "overalignment factor" instead of a stride.
+In R1 and subsequent revisions of this paper, we interpret the case where the input padding stride is less than the extent to pad as an "overalignment factor" instead of a stride.